clolsonus/covid-19/README.md

 UK passes Italy.
 Most of the big European countries are coming in below the linear prediction, possibly moving towards a logistic function being a better fit.
 Brazil numbers are taking off.
-US pace might be dropping slightly, but only slightly.
+US pace might be dropping slightly, but only slightly ... or this could be a weekend ebb in reporting.

 ![map](figures/20200505.png?raw=true "5 May, 2020")